Suella Braverman challenges critics to oust her in asylum row

 Home Secretary Suella Braverman has challenged critics to try to "get rid of me", as she denied ignoring legal advice on housing asylum seekers.

-She denied blocking the use of hotels to ease overcrowding pressure at a migrant processing centre.
+She rejected claims she blocked the use of hotels to ease overcrowding pressure at a migrant processing centre.

 She said her policies were designed to repel an "invasion" on the south coast.